William de Essendon

-Sir William de Essendon, de Estdene or Eastdean (died after 1314) was an English-born cleric, lawyer and Crown official, much of whose career was spent in Ireland in the reign of Edward I of England.
+Sir William de Essendon, de Estdene or Eastdean (died after 1314) was an English-born cleric, lawyer and Crown official, much of whose career was spent in Ireland in the reign of Edward I of England and his son.
 He served twice as Lord High Treasurer of Ireland, and had a high reputation for integrity and efficiency.

+Origins

 He was a native of East Dean, West Sussex.
-His name means simply "William of East Dean", and he is referred to frequently in the records as William de Estdene, or occasionally as William of Eastdean.
+His name means "William of East Dean", and he is referred to frequently in the official records as William de Estdene, or occasionally as William of Eastdean.

+English career

 He was in holy orders, and was presented with the living of Ereford, Winchester in 1282.
-He enjoyed royal favour from quite early in his career, and in her last years (c.1289-91) Essendon acted as general attorney to the Queen Dowager of England, Eleanor of Provence, and as supervisor of her stewards, with power to investigate their activities on all of her many estates.
+He enjoyed royal favour from quite early in his career, and in her last years (c.1289-91), Essendon acted as general attorney to the Queen Dowager of England, Eleanor of Provence, and as supervisor of her stewards, with power to investigate their activities on all of her estates.